Model-independent search for anisotropies in stochastic gravitational-wave backgrounds and application to LIGO-Virgo's first three observing Runs: SGWB Mapping

 where $\Theta$ is a direction on the sky on the two sphere in a general basis. $\Omega_\mathrm{GW}(f, \Theta)$ may be interpreted as the energy density spectrum in each direction, and is the target of several anisotropic stochastic background searches.
 As our detectors measure GW strain, it is useful to report the relation between the energy density and the GW strain power $\mathcal{P}(f, \Theta)$,

 This follows directly from Isaacson's formula for GW radiation, which implies~\cite{PhysRev.166.1263, SGWB_review2022_AR}

+Different conventions are used at times when defining the normalization of the quantities above.
+We employ the conventions as in~\cite{SGWB_review2022_AR}.

-For the sake of simplicity, stochastic searches typically assume that the directionality and spectral shape of the signal are independent, such that the GW strain power $\mathcal{P}(f, \Theta)$ in Equation~\eqref{eq:anisotropic_omega_strain} may be factored into a spectral term and an angular term\footnote{See section~\ref{sec:gwb_model_indep} for a brief discussion of the validity of this assumption.},
+For the sake of simplicity, stochastic searches typically assume that the directionality and the spectral shape of the signal are independent, such that the GW strain power $\mathcal{P}(f, \Theta)$ in Eq.~\eqref{eq:anisotropic_omega_strain} may be factored into a spectral term and an angular term\footnote{See Sec.~\ref{sec:gwb_model_indep} for a brief discussion of the validity of this assumption.},

 The spectral shape $H(f)$ is usually modeled as a power law given by

 where $\alpha$ is the spectral index and $f_\mathrm{ref}$ is a reference frequency.
 This choice of model is well-motivated by many astrophysical and cosmological models~\cite{Regimbau_astro_SGWB, cosmo_SGWB_review}, however there are well-known spectral shapes outside this regime, e.g., the combined SGWB from compact binary coalescences (CBCs) at higher frequencies~\cite{gwtc3_pop}.
 The power-law assumption is a good approximation for the CBC SGWB at current detector sensitivities, but is expected to break down as sensitivity increases.
 For a direct comparison with the LVK results \cite{O3_SGWB_anisotropic}, we also set $f_\mathrm{ref}$ to 25 Hz.